-In our fifth year, we have many staff members with experience.
+We have many staff members with experience.
 Seek out a fellow AHCS teacher first if you have questions regarding our curriculum and the school culture we are trying to establish at AHCS.
 Mr. Rose and Mrs. Hurst will be the first person all new teachers should look to for guidance.